Lucid Trading Explained: LucidTest and LucidPro Guide

 Max Loss Limit (MLL)

-If your balance closes below the MLL at any time, your evaluation ends immediately.
+If your balance drops below the MLL at any time, your evaluation ends immediately.

 Daily Loss Limit (DLL)